 On his election to the National Assembly for Wales in 2011, he was appointed the Shadow Minister for the Environment and Sustainable Development before becoming Shadow Minister for Agriculture and Rural Affairs between 2014 – 2016.
 In May 2016, Russell was returned to the Assembly with an increased majority.

-Between 2013 – 2016, Russell set up and chaired the Cross Party Group on Digital Communications which campaigned for improvements in the availability of superfast broadband and mobile coverage in Wales and during the 4th Assembly he was an active member of the Assembly’s Environment and Sustainability Committee, and the Petitions Committee.
+Between 2013 – 2016, Russell set up and chaired the Assembly’s Cross Party Group on Digital Communications which campaigned for improvements in the availability of superfast broadband and mobile coverage in Wales and during the 4th Assembly he was an active member of the Assembly’s Environment and Sustainability Committee and the Petitions Committee.
 He currently Chairs the Cross Party Group on Transport.

 His current priorities are to retain and improve local public services for the people of Montgomeryshire.
 Russell also feels passionate about encouraging younger people to get involved in public life and is keen to support and encourage new business start-ups and small business growth.
-Russell has been heavily involved in promoting the Newtown bypass and in campaigning for improved broadband in rural areas of Wales.
+Russell was heavily involved in promoting the Newtown bypass and in campaigning for improved broadband in rural areas of Wales.
 He has also been involved in lobbying for a Mid Wales Growth deal for the region.

-His personal interests include keeping healthy, he is the President of the Montgomeryshire Area Scout Council and the Deputy President of the Montgomeryshire MND Association.
-He is also Vice President of the Montgomery Waterway Restoration Trust, a member of Montgomeryshire Wildlife Trust, and is a member of Hope Church in Newtown.
-As such, he has been involved in many projects that support the community.
+His personal interests include Genealogy.
+He is the President of the Montgomeryshire Area Scout Council and the Deputy President of the Montgomeryshire MND Association.
+He is also Vice President of the Montgomery Waterway Restoration Trust, a member of Montgomeryshire Wildlife Trust, and is a member of Hope Church in Newtown and as such, he has been involved in many projects that support the community.

 Before being elected to the Assembly, Russell was a town councillor, school governor, was on the Board of Coleg Powys, and was a member of the Theatr Hafren Management Committee.